 1) Single family homes usually produce 3% to 5% CAP Rates (+/-).

 2) Duplexes, triplexes and fourplexes can offer a little higher CAP of 4% to 6% (+/-)

 3) Multi-unit complexes of 5 to 400 rental units typically sell for 0% to 2.5% over the current 30 year amortized commercial property finance rate.
 This assumes they are priced fairly and not in an extreme buying or selling frenzy market.
 If current rates are 4.5%, CAP rates on these should be 4.5% to 7% (+/-).

 4) Most of the time rents go up as the years pass and this improves the profits significantly.
 A 3% annual increase in rents and property value is a home run.
-In that scenario, after 10 years the gross rents would be $67,196.
+In that scenario, after 10 years the gross rents of %54,000 mentioned above would grow to $67,196.
 The ROI would then be 14.4% annually, and the total appreciation would be $210,000.
 Even a 2% annual average growth is great as the years pass.